Pleora’s Visual Inspection System Helps Ensure Brand Quality for Dairy Distillery

 “As a premium brand, there’s an important human element to our processes – from the distilling to packaging – but technology helps ensure high-quality products consistently go out the door,” said David Geros, Chief Operating Officer, Dairy Distillery.
 “Packaging errors translate into downtime, slower production, and higher costs.
 Pleora’s system is simple and easy to use, and helps removes ambiguity and stress for employees.
 We can check a product and know immediately if the labelling is within tolerance.
 As a QC tool, the inspection system helps increase our confidence in both our manual and automated processes.”

-“Leading manufacturers are deploying our Visual Inspection System and realizing immediate cost and process advantages,” said John Butler, Vice President of Sales & Marketing, Pleora Technologies.
+“Leading manufacturers are deploying our Visual Inspection System and realizing immediate cost and process advantages,” said Jonathan Hou, President of Pleora Technologies.
 “For companies like Dairy Distillery, where brand and packaging play a significant role in consumer choice, our system ensures manual processes are consistent, reliable and repeatable so good products are always on the shelf.”

 Pleora’s Visual Inspection System and AI expertise is also being deployed in electronics assembly, packaging, print and consumer goods applications to help ensure end-to-end quality.